twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TWIDEWARNINGFORM** (**TEXTENDEDWARNINGFORM** and **TWARNINGFORM** in old versions) – Used for warnings.

 ## Unused Content
-The company hid debugging functions, developer commands and more in the RC Data resources using `Visible = False`.
+The company hid debugging and other options in the RC Data resources using `Visible = False`.

 ### Main Form (`TMAINFORMFONTCREATOR`)
 **Menu Items**